Nomic

-Nomic is a game created in 1982 by philosopher Peter Suber, the of which include mechanisms for changing those rules, usually beginning by way of democratic voting.
-The game demonstrates that in any system where rule changes are possible, a situation may arise in which the resulting laws are contradictory or insufficient to determine what is in fact legal.
+Nomic is a game created in 1982 by philosopher Peter Suber in which players submit and democratically vote on changes to the over time.
+Suber used the game to suggest that in any system where rule-changes are possible, a situation may arise in which the resulting laws are contradictory or insufficient to determine what is legal.

+Etymology

-Its name derives from the Greek for "law", νόμος (nomos), because it models (and exposes conceptual questions about) legal systems and the problems of legal interpretation.
+The name Nomic derives from the Greek for "law", νόμος (nomos), because it models (and exposes conceptual questions about) legal systems and the problems of legal interpretation.

 Gameplay

 All aspects of Nomic are variable; the players can vote to change the rules to whatever sort of game they want to play.
 Peter Suber's original ruleset is one of the most commonly used, and was first published in Douglas Hofstadter's "Metamagical Themas" column in the June 1982 edition of Scientific American.
 Hofstadter discussed Suber's book The Paradox of Self-Amendment, in which Suber defined the game thus:

 Nomic is a game in which changing the rules is a move.
 In that respect it differs from almost every other game.
 The primary activity of Nomic is proposing changes in the rules, debating the wisdom of changing them in that way, voting on the changes, deciding what can and cannot be done afterwards, and doing it.
 Even this core of the game, of course, can be changed.